 What is the Petplan Excess for Cats and Dogs?

-The standard excess is on a Petplan policy is £120 for younger pets.
-On Petplan's Time Limited Essential policy you pay the £120 excess once for each new condition.
+Petplan's Time Limited Essential policy fixed excess is £85 to £95 for dogs and £75 to £85 for cats, which you pay once for each new condition.
 Under the Covered 4 Life (Lifetime) plans, the excess is paid once in each and every year that you submit a claim, per condition.
 That is, Petplan will deduct the excess from the first claim(s) for each injury/illness in each policy year.

-Typically a 20% variable excess (in addition to the fixed excess) is introduced on Covered for Life policies at a pet's 10th birthday (7th birthday for some dog breeds) and on Essential cover at the pet's 8th birthday (5th birthday for some dog breeds).
+Typically a 20% variable excess (in addition to the fixed excess) is introduced on Covered for Life policies once a pet hits a certain age.
+This varies by breed and the type of policy (time limited vs lifetime).

 Getting a Petplan Insurance Quote